zalf-rdm/geonode-k8s/docs/minikube-installation.md

 ## Expose Service to outside world

-This installation requires to access geonode via "geonode" (or the value in .Values.geonode.ingress.externalDomain) dns entry.
+This installation requires to access geonode via "geonode" (or the value in .Values.geonode.general.externalDomain) dns entry.
 So, add an entry to your /etc/hosts.
 First of all find the related ip addr from kubernetes service like:

 ```bash
 # list all services in geonode namespace